micharbet/CLE/doc/README.md

 CLE copies itself to `$HOME/.clerc` and adds two lines into your `.bashrc` si it will be started upon each login.
 Note this is the *only* one installation step you need to perform.
-Typically you'd do it on your account on your workstation.
+Typically you'd do it ionly on an your workstation's account.
+Note: do not do do this as root.
+CLE would work, no harm is expected, however it's not recommended.
+In case you insist on using the root as your working account read document 'TipsAndTweaks.md' and look corresponding section.

 ### ssg utility (ssh wrapper)